FourteenBrush/MathExpressionParser/README.md

 ### Operators

+> [!NOTE]
-For all logical operators, a 0 means false, whereas everything else is true.
+> For all logical operators, a 0 means false, whereas everything else is true.
 To make it more clear, you can use the built-in `true` and `false` variables.

 | Operator | Example  | Explanation                                                |